 Every revised baseline has only one revision of any item, so it can be used like any other release baseline, for example, to create a test or release configuration of the product.

 You can also use a revised or merged baseline to create another revised baseline.
 Because the contents of this baseline are no longer determined directly by the rules of a baseline template, its template ID is REVISED.

 When you create a revised baseline, it includes change information for all project structure or refactoring changes related to the specified requests.

-When you perform actions that involve refactoring, such as renaming a project folder, or exporting an item to the project, and you specify a request in the Track changes with request(s) field, those changes will be recorded against that request.
+When you perform actions that involve refactoring, such as renaming a project folder or exporting an item to the project, and you specify a request in the Track changes with request(s) field, those changes are recorded against that request.